sourmash-bio/sourmash/doc/api-example.md

 ```

-And now the result MinHash objects can be compared against each other:
+And now the resulting MinHash objects can be compared against each other:

 ```
 >>> import sys